Publications

 Colin Blake

-FSCD 2026 proceedings | Proceedings of the 11th International Conference on Formal Structures for Computation and Deduction (FSCD 2026) | 2026
+FSCD 2026 proceedings | 11th International Conference on Formal Structures for Computation and Deduction (FSCD 2026) | 2026

 Transfers six circuit-fragment completeness theorems to PROP presentations with structural permutations and proves minimality results for the resulting axiom systems.